While we found amazing deals on flights to Iceland thanks to Wizz Air. neither of us had thought about what exactly we

 Moving on to another stop on our South Shore Adventure Iceland was the famous black sand beach.
 Reynisfjara beach is famous for scenes in Game Of Thrones and many others but the beach is also famous for being dangerous.
 We spent an hour at the beach, there was a cafe, hot dog van and restrooms on sight.

 Stefan again accompanied us to show us some of the more interesting parts of the beach.
-There is also a large sign to warn people visiting the beach about the waves.
+There is also a large sign to warn people about visiting the beach.
 The waves are the most dangerous part of the beach as they are called sneaker waves.
 That means that 5-6 waves can be of normal size and no immediate threat but the next wave could a sneaker wave.
 This wave is much larger and can easily take hold of a person and drag them to sea.
 Unfortunately, due to the velocity of the wave and the temperature, it can kill you.
 The notice before entering the beach makes it very clear not to get too close, not to turn your back on the waves and to be careful at all times.

 The beach itself is stunning, there is a mix of small grains of black sand, smaller black pebbles and large dark stones.
 Stefan took us around the cliff edge to show us one of the 2 cave areas, this one was particularly beautiful as the rock has been eroding away but in a pattern.

 There was plenty of places on the beach to have amazing Instagram shoots including the cliff edge which looked like lots of pillars stuck together to create steps.
 Many people climbed up a couple and stood for a photo.